 I will refer to this fabric as “satin”.

-SATIN EFFECT - Map of gradients.
+SATIN EFFECT - Gradient map.

-To prepare our gradient map we will do the following:
+To prepare our gradient map, we will do the following:

 Then we have to work on that new gradient.
 We will choose the color for our satin fabric, I chose red.